Arcaniax-Development/goPaint_1.14/README.md

 ---

 BetterGoPaint is a plugin that's designed to simplify painting inside of Minecraft.
-This plugin is a [fork](https://github.com/Arcaniax-Development/goPaint_1.14) of original one but with many improvements and fixes.
+This plugin is a [fork](https://github.com/Arcaniax-Development/goPaint_1.14) of original one, but with many improvements and fixes.